-Most of us have incidents in our past that we wouldn’t repeat if we had an opportunity for a do-over.
+Most of us have incidents in our past that we wouldn’t repeat if we had the opportunity to do them over.
 Some of those incidents are embarrassing enough that we certainly wouldn’t share them in a job interview.

-If you’re applying for a job as a government employee or contractor and the position requires security clearance, you may find yourself having to share some of life’s most embarrassing moments.
+If you are applying for a job as a government employee or contractor, and the position requires a security clearance, you may find yourself having to share some of life’s most embarrassing moments.

 “Some incidents actually have a connection to security clearance, and it’s important to know that lying about them or omitting them from your SF-86 could land you in hot water,” security clearance lawyer Catie Young says.

 There is a reason some lawyers specialize in security clearance law: the process is lengthy, and it can be confusing to the person who doesn’t deal with it every day.
-So it’s often advisable to consult an attorney who specializes in this area of law to help you navigate the process, increase your chances of doing it right the first time, and avoid perjuring yourself.
+Therefore, it is often advisable to consult an attorney who specializes in this area of law to help you navigate the process, increasing your chances of doing it right the first time, and avoiding perjuring yourself.

-Here in our practice, we have heard horror stories from clients who were told by a facility security officer or a recruiter that certain issues in their past didn’t need to be reported on the SF-86 – the Questionnaire for National Security Positions used by military personnel, government contractors and government employees to apply for a security clearance.
-Sometimes people are told to lie or omit information from the SF-86 in an effort to speed the approval process.
+At Security Clearance Law Group, we have heard horror stories from clients who were told by a facility security officer or a recruiter that certain issues in their past didn’t need to be reported on the SF-86 – the Questionnaire for National Security Positions used by military personnel, government contractors and government employees to apply for a security clearance.
+Sometimes people are told to lie or omit information from the SF-86 in an effort to hasten the approval process.